 Trauma involves exposure to a catastrophic event, often of a life threatening or seriously physically threatening nature.
 Traumatic events include experiences such as witnessing violence, being a victim of crime or violence, living through a natural disaster, being a combatant or civilian in a war zone, and witnessing or being been a victim of a severe accident.

 People who have encountered traumatic events experience distress at different times after the event.
-Some people may have immediate reactions, whereas others may not have reactions for quite some time, while some others may not have a reaction at all.
+Some may have immediate reactions, whereas others may not have reactions for quite some time, while some others may not have a reaction at all.
 There is no standard response to a crisis.
-Some common reactions that people have after a traumatic event:
+Some common reactions that people may have after a traumatic event include:

 - Feelings may become intense and sometimes unpredictable;